KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

 # Layers

 Additional Vulkan functionality may be provided by layers and extensions.
-While an extension can add or modify Vulkan commands, a layer only deals with existing Vulkan commands.
-A layers is implemented as a separate shared object or dynamically linked library.
+While a Vulkan extension can add or modify Vulkan commands, a Vulkan layer only deals with existing Vulkan commands.
+A layer is implemented as a separate shared object or dynamically linked library.
 An extensions is typically implemented as part of the graphics driver, but an extension can also be implemented as part of a layer object.